 I asked Dr. Fiona McCulloch to share her thoughts on stress and how it negatively impacts our fertility, PCOS and health.
 If you haven’t caught my interview with Dr. Fiona, you won’t want to miss it.
 She shares some positive PCOS research and answers Divas’ questions.
 You can listen to the 30 minute interview here.

-GUEST POST: Dr. Fiona McCulloch BSc ND
+Guest post by Dr. Fiona McCulloch BSc ND

 Adrenal health is one of the most talked-about topics in health today, and for good reason: We lead hectic lifestyles, are constantly plugged in, and rarely ever get deep restorative rest.
 It’s a whole different lifestyle than the average person had 20 years ago, and as women, we are all learning to adapt—often at great expense to our health.
 You’ve also probably heard that stress is problematic for women with Polycystic Ovary Syndrome in particular, and it really is.
 In fact, we are far more susceptible to stress than others due to our unique hormonal imbalances.
 So, as both a woman with PCOS and a naturopathic doctor who has done extensive research into hormonal health, I want to help clarify exactly how stress can create further imbalance in our bodies.